Jonathan Goff: New York Giants

-Goff was drafted by the New York Giants in the fifth round of the 2008 NFL Draft.
+Goff was selected by the New York Giants in the fifth round of the 2008 NFL draft with the 165th overall pick.
 On December 13, 2009, Goff recorded his first career interception on a pass by Donovan McNabb against the Philadelphia Eagles.
 In the Giants' game against the Washington Redskins the following week, Goff recorded his first career sack, against quarterback Jason Campbell.
 In 2010, he became the starting middle linebacker.
 He tore his right anterior cruciate ligament during practice prior to week 1, ending his 2011 season.

 Washington Redskins

 Goff signed with the Washington Redskins on April 30, 2012.
 He was expected to switch from the middle linebacker position from the Giants' 4-3 defense to an inside linebacker position for the Redskins' 3-4 defense.
 However, on July 28, 2012, Goff tore the same ACL that he tore in the 2011 season making him miss the entire 2012 season, as well as a consecutive second season.
 Two days later, the Redskins waived him.